DailyDAC

 -Alexander Pope, An Essay on Criticism (1709)

-Buying operating assets from a financially distressed seller can present a fantastic opportunity to buy low.
-Before doing so, however, any buyer must take into account a host of considerations.
-These include, but aren’t limited to, operational, competitive, integration and legal issues, such as fraudulent transfers and successor liability.
+Purchasing operating assets from a financially distressed seller is a fantastic opportunity to buy low.
+Before doing so, however, any buyer must take into account a host of considerations, including, but not limited to, operational, competitive, integration, and legal issues, such as fraudulent transfers and successor liability.

 Buying a business, or business assets, from a financially distressed seller poses legal risks that are not present in the typical healthy company deal.
-These transactions are nonetheless common, with attorneys typically helping their buyers understand and assess the risks, and those buyers making the ultimate decision whether to do the deal in the face of a particular set of risks.
+These transactions are nonetheless common, with attorneys typically helping their buyers understand and assess the risks and those buyers deciding whether to proceed with the deal in light of those risks.

-Lawyers tend to view risk differently than their clients, though.
+However, lawyers tend to view risk differently than their clients.
 The result?
-Some deals that should get done are abandoned as too risky and other deals get done at a price or in a way in which they should not get done because risks are underestimated.
+Some deals that should get done are abandoned as too risky, and others get done at a price or in a way that they should not because the risks are underestimated.

-Basic risk avoidance includes ensuring that the buyer takes title to assets it buys free and clear of liens of record.
-This is fairly straightforward because the rules for doing so are clearly codified in the Uniform Commercial Code (which varies little from state to state).
+Basic risk avoidance includes ensuring that the buyer takes title to the assets it buys free and clear of liens of record.
+This is fairly straightforward because the rules for doing so are codified in the Uniform Commercial Code, which varies little from state to state.

-Other legal risks, however, are not as straightforward because some important rules surrounding them are set by courts in case law, which is subject to subsequent change by other courts and is anything but uniform among the States (or, for that matter, is not necessarily uniform even within a given State).
+Other legal risks, however, are not as straightforward because some important rules surrounding them are set by courts in case law, which is subject to subsequent change by other courts and is anything but uniform among the states and can even vary within the same state.

-The principal, less straightforward, risks a buyer of a distressed business or its assets needs to weigh are potential claims by the seller’s creditors based on fraudulent transfer and successor liability theories.
+The principal, less straightforward, risks a buyer of a distressed business or its assets needs to weigh are potential claims by the seller’s creditors based on ‘fraudulent transfer’ and ‘successor liability’ claims.

-The focus here is not to examine whether a lawsuit by a seller’s creditors can be successfully defended.
-Rather, the point here is to examine the likelihood that such litigation will be brought in the first place, whether it can survive a motion to dismiss or for summary judgment, and how to structure a particular transaction to forestall these risks.
+In assessing exposure to fraudulent transfer and successor liability claims, the focus is not to examine whether a lawsuit can be successfully defended, but the likelihood that such litigation will be brought in the first place, whether it can survive a motion to dismiss or for summary judgment, and how to structure a particular transaction to forestall those risks.

 Fraudulent Transfer Law

 Fraudulent transfer laws have existed since at least England’s Statute of Elizabeth, 13 Eliz., ch.
 5 (1570).
-Their original purpose was to prevent judgment debtors from transferring property to family members and then, when the judgment creditors were no longer a threat, taking back the property.
+Their original purpose was to prevent judgment debtors from transferring property to family members and then, when the judgment creditors were no longer a threat, taking the property back.

-Fraudulent transfer law in most of the States is generally based on the Uniform Fraudulent Transfer Act promulgated in 1984 by the National Conference of Commissioners on Uniform State Laws, which is consistent in most important respects with Bankruptcy Code §548.
+Fraudulent transfer law in most states is generally based on the Uniform Fraudulent Transfer Act (UFTA) promulgated in 1984 by the National Conference of Commissioners on Uniform State Laws, which is consistent in most important respects with Bankruptcy Code §548.

 Actual Fraud